 - ARTICLE VI: GOVERNMENT

 - ARTICLE VII: DUTIES OF THE BOARD OF DIRECTORS

 - ARTICLE IX: ELECTIONS

 - ARTICLE X: GENERAL PROVISIONS

-The Association shall be known as the Great Western Audience Alliance, (GWAA), a 501(c)(6) non-profit Trade or Professional Association.
+The Association shall be known as the Audience Development Media Alliance, (ADMA), a 501(c)(6) non-profit Trade or Professional Association.

 The purpose of the organization shall be the mutual enlightenment of members and the furtherance of the best interests of the media companies served by the organization with an emphasis on any and all audience activities connected with providing services to consumers, generating consumer revenue and establishing business practices that support sustainability of member companies.

-The officers of this Association shall be President, First Vice President and Second Vice President, Third Vice President and Immediate Past President.
+The officers of this Association shall be President, Vice President, Treasurer, Membership Chair and Immediate Past President.

-The 1st Vice President will automatically assume the office of President upon expiration of his/her term as 1st Vice President.
-Should the Office of President be vacated, the 1st Vice President will complete the term of office and continue as President for the coming term.
+The Vice President will automatically assume the office of President upon expiration of his/her term as Vice President.
+Should the Office of President be vacated, the Vice President will complete the term of office and continue as President for the coming term.
 The President will automatically assume the role of Immediate Past President upon completion of the term as President.
-The 2nd Vice President will automatically assume the role of 1st Vice President upon completion of the term of office.
-The 3rd Vice President will automatically assume the role of 2nd Vice President upon completion of the term of office.
-A new 3rd Vice President shall be elected by ballot at each annual meeting of the Association, and must receive a majority of the votes cast by active members present.
-All officers shall hold their offices for a period of one (1) year or until the election of their successors.
+In the event the President and Vice President positions are both vacated, the board will appoint a new president and / or vice president to finish the term.
+All officers shall hold their offices for a period of two (2) years or until the election of their successors.